Anaminus/roblox-cure/README.md

 accessible to all scripts and packages.
 For convenience, they are also added to the `shared` table, for use by scripts outside of Cure.

-Native packages are also added to the main environment automatically, under the name of the package (sub-folders do not make a difference).
+Global packages are also added to the main environment automatically, under the name of the package (sub-folders do not make a difference).

 Currently, the following extra global variables are defined: